hanshuebner/html-scrabble/README.md

 ## Running the game server

-The game uses node.js as server and depends on some npm packages:
+The game uses node.js as server and depends on some npm packages.
+It can itself be installed using npm:

 ```
-$ npm install
+$ npm install html-scrabble
-$ node server.js
+$ npm start
 ```

 Open your web browser on http://[hostname]:9093/new-game.html to